CaptainKO/GravityOnCanvas/README.md

         npm start

-Your canvas piece should open up automatically at http://localhost:3000 and you should see 'HTML CANVAS BOILERPLATE' on hover.
+Your canvas piece should open up automatically at http://localhost:3000 and you should see 'Gravitiy On Browser' on hover.